 Swallowed blood (nosebleed); esophageal, gastric, or intestinal neoplasm; anticoagulant and fibrinolytic therapy; hypertrophic gastropathy (Ménétrier’s disease); aortic aneurysm; aortoenteric fistula (from aortic graft); arteriovenous malformation; telangiectases (Osler-Weber-Rendu syndrome); Dieulafoy lesion (ectatic submucosal vessel); vasculitis; connective tissue disease (pseudoxanthoma elasticum, Ehlers-Danlos syndrome); blood dyscrasias; neurofibroma; amyloidosis; hemobilia (biliary origin).

 After hemodynamic resuscitation (see next and Fig. 43-1).

 Suggested algorithm for pts with acute upper GI bleeding.
 Recommendations on level of care and time of discharge assume pt is stabilized without further bleeding or other concomitant medical problems.

 History and physical examination: Drugs (increased risk of upper and lower GI tract bleeding with aspirin and NSAIDs), prior ulcer, bleeding history, family history, features of cirrhosis or vasculitis, etc. Hyperactive bowel sounds favor upper GI source.

 Nasogastric aspirate for gross blood, if source (upper versus lower) not clear from history; may be falsely negative in up to 16% of pts if bleeding has ceased or duodenum is the source.
 Testing aspirate for occult blood is meaningless.

-Upper endoscopy: Accuracy >90%; allows visualization of bleeding site and possibility of therapeutic ...
+Upper endoscopy: Accuracy >90%; allows visualization of bleeding site and possibility ...